 How do Closing Costs Work?

-Below is a generic list of costs for buying residential real estate.
-We will always provide a specific list of your closing costs when we deliver your Loan Estimate.
+Below is a fairly general list of costs for buying residential real estate.
+We will provide you with a specific list of your closing costs when we deliver your Loan Estimate.

 Standard Closing Costs